cbosoft/SinGAN/README.md

 See [original readme](ORIGINAL_README.md) for more information on the original project.

-**Only harmonisation is supported at the moment**.
+**Only harmonisation and painting are supported at the moment**.
 I have yet to update the other operation modes to reflect the new project layout.

 ## Installation